ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/context-menu/index.md

 - `export`: Export sub menu (containing csvExport and excelExport).
 Shown by default.
 - `csvExport`: Export to CSV using all default export values.
 Shown by default.
 - `excelExport`: Export to Excel (.xlsx) using all default export values.
 Shown by default.
 - `chartRange`: Chart a range of selected cells.
 Only shown if charting is enabled.
+Configured via [chartToolPanelsDef](/integrated-charts-chart-tool-panels/#settings-tool-panel).
+- `pivotChart`: Chart a range of selected cells.
+Only shown if charting is enabled and in pivot mode.
+Configured via [chartToolPanelsDef](/integrated-charts-chart-tool-panels/#settings-tool-panel).

 ## Default Context Menu